Coping Constructively With Mossy Madness

 Safe and Simple

 The best aspect of this totally simple treatment is that, unlike most commercial moss killers, baking soda won’t harm garden plants, soil, or water.
 Dumping a whole bagful on a given plant won’t be helpful, but runoff from a roof or deck cleaning job won’t hurt anything.
-In fact, some plants, from tomatoes and blueberries to hydrangeas and geraniums, prefer acidic soil conditions and may even grow better.

 I was also asked by a reader whether he could safely collect rainwater off his roof if he used a toxic moss killer to keep the roof clean.
 The answer is no. Rainwater contaminated with zinc, iron or copper should not be used on edible plants and why not switch to basic old baking soda?